Video Storytelling Guide to Build a Marketing Narrative

 Production

-Producing in the context of movie making is about allocation of resources.
+Producing in the context of movie making is about the allocation of resources.
 Which also includes setting up a budget for your storytelling video.
-Each part of the making of a video involves some resource, naturally.
+Each part of the making of a video involves some resources, naturally.
 To ensure a smooth allocation, appoint a senior member of your organization specifically for this task.

 Direction